DEFRA/defra-ai-sdlc/pages/getting-started/project-setup.md

 # Project Setup

 Setting up a development project effectively using AI tools and techniques ensures smooth collaboration, high productivity, and adherence to best practices.
-Below is a detailed guide for initializing your project:
+Below is a detailed guide for initialising your project:

 This guide outlines how to set up a development project using AI tools and techniques.
 A proper setup ensures:
 - smooth collaboration